LazyFace/LazyFace/README.md

 **Unity Developer**

 Hi!
 I'm **Santiago Díaz**, a Colombian game developer with experience in Unity Engine.
-I am a passionate Video Game Developer with a deep love for video games and technology, aiming to be a great Gameplay Programmer.
+I am a passionate Video Game Developer that loves video games and technology, aiming to be a great Programmer.

 ## 🧑‍💻 My Tech Experience 💼